Magic Sam: Death

 His career was cut short when he suddenly died of a heart attack in December 1969.
 He was 32 years old.
 Magic Sam was buried in the Restvale Cemetery, in Alsip, Illinois.
 He was survived by his wife, Georgia Maghett.
 In February 1970, the Butterfield Blues Band played at a benefit concert for Magic Sam, at Fillmore West in San Francisco.
 Also on the bill were Mike Bloomfield, Elvin Bishop, Charlie Musselwhite and Nick Gravenites.

 Legacy

-His guitar style, vocals, and songwriting have inspired and influenced many blues musicians.
-"Magic Sam had a different guitar sound," said his record producer, Willie Dixon.
+Magic Sam's guitar style, vocals, and songwriting have inspired and influenced many blues musicians.
+"Magic Sam had a different guitar sound", said his record producer, Willie Dixon.
 "Most of the guys were playing the straight 12-bar blues thing, but the harmonies that he carried with the chords was a different thing altogether.
 This tune "All Your Love", he expressed with such an inspirational feeling with his high voice.
 You could always tell him, even from his introduction to the music."

+His recording of the popular blues standard "Sweet Home Chicago" in 1967 has been identified as one of the most accomplished performances of the song.
+Author Stephen Thomas Erlewine writes:

+For the performance of the song in the 1980 film The Blues Brothers, John Belushi's character announces, "dedicate[d] to the late great Magic Sam".